aalshawa97/CancerCureResearch/README.txt

 Cancer Vaccines: Research is ongoing in the development of vaccines to prevent certain types of cancer or to stimulate the immune system to target cancer cells.

 Gene Therapy: This involves modifying a person's genes to treat or prevent disease.
+Often therapy works by adding new copies of a gene that is broken.
+Defective or missing genes may be replaced with healthy versions of that gene.
 In cancer, gene therapy may be used to enhance the body's ability to fight the disease.